lammy8/Vince_Portfolio/README.md

-# Data science portfolio by Vincent Lam
+# Data Science Portfolio | Vincent Lam
 This portfolio is a collection of notebooks which I have created to further my knowledge on data analysis and machine learning algorithms.
 The projects have been categorised by type.

 ## Personal projects